j-amma/swayfreq/README.md

 The VVSAnalyzer and MBTAnalyzer objects provide a convenient interfce for invoking the video processing algorithms.
 After first defining key parameters, the user can create a MBT analyzer object and step through each of the video processing pipeline (to examine intermediate output) or call `analyze()` to run the entire pipeline (see trout_manuscript.ipynb for example).

 ### Memory burden
 Working with uncompressed video data often requires a large amount of RAM.
-Consider working with small regions of interest (ROIs).
+Consider working with small regions of interest (ROIs) or on a machine with a suitable amount of RAM.
+See the hpc directory for example scripts used to process the entire frame on a HPC.

 ## Video processing pipeline
 The logic for both video processing algorithms has been abstracted into a modular pipeline with 4 abstract steps: